ianfnelson/blog.iannelson.uk/content/posts/2008-07-29-database-design-still-important-in-these-orm-obsessed-days.md

 ---
 [Tobin blogged earlier this week][1] about how quality ORM tools like NHibernate make it easier to code to normalized schemas.

-Here&#8217;s a corollary for you: The use of ORM tools doesn&#8217;t absolve the need to maintain good database design principles, and even NHibernate won&#8217;t save you from your own stupidity.
+Here’s a corollary for you: The use of ORM tools doesn’t absolve the need to maintain good database design principles, and even NHibernate won’t save you from your own stupidity.

-Following an application upgrade release last night, I&#8217;ve spent a disproportionate amount of today trying to debug the following exception, which appeared to originate in an area of the codebase which I personally had heavily modified:
+Following an application upgrade release last night, I’ve spent a disproportionate amount of today trying to debug the following exception, which appeared to originate in an area of the codebase which I personally had heavily modified:

 _NHibernate.HibernateException: More than one row with the given identifier was found: 42806, for class: Cmec.Core.Domain.Customer
 at NHibernate.Loader.Entity.AbstractEntityLoader.Load(ISessionImplementor session, Object id, Object optionalObject, Object optionalId)